-- Direct assistance to affected commercial fishers with a recent history of fishing in Australian Marine Parks as they transition their businesses to the new operating environment.
+Fishing Business Assistance was paid in 2019 and provided direct assistance to affected commercial fishers with a recent history of fishing in Australian Marine Parks as they transitioned their businesses to the new operating environment.

-- The Director of National Parks has released a Position Paper that sets out more information on fishing business assistance.
+In August 2018, the Director of National Parks released a Position Paper that set out information on the proposed Fishing Business Assistance program.

 Stay in touch

 Subscribe to receive important updates about your marine parks.
 Enter your email address and click "join now".